courselabs/docker/labs/containers/README.md

 > You have two containers, both in the exited state.
 The container IDs match the hostname output.

-That container didn't do anything useful, but these one-off containers can be good for automation tasks.
+That container didn't do anything useful, but  one-off containers can be good for automation tasks, they can be packaged with all the tools and scripts they need.

 Try a container which generates a TLS cert you can use for dev environments: